Cubs vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Cubs vs. Red Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Cody Bellinger and Rafael Devers will be among the stars on display when the Chicago Cubs face the Boston Red Sox on Saturday at 2:20 PM ET, at Wrigley Field.
+The Chicago Cubs will look to Cody Bellinger for continued offensive production when they hit the field against Justin Turner and the Boston Red Sox on Sunday.

-The Cubs have been listed as -115 moneyline favorites for this matchup with the Red Sox (-105).
+The Cubs are listed as -155 moneyline favorites in this matchup against the Red Sox (+125).
+A 9.5-run total has been set in the contest.

 Rep your team with officially licensed Cubs gear!
 Head to Fanatics to find jerseys, shirts, and much more.